|

 -

 - The adult moths are active at night.
-Most of then are grey or dark brown in
+Most of then are mottled grey or dark brown in

 -